Objectives of the service

 SeaOps by eOdyn is based on information coming from several space assets.
 Service’s core, Omni-Situ measurement, is based on AIS data mainly provided by satellite (Sat-AIS).

-Omni-Situ system turns a communication system, AIS, into an ocean observation system.
+Omni-Situ technology turns a communication system, AIS, into an ocean observation system.
 The AIS system is relying on GNSS satellites to define vessels position.
 AIS from satellites, Sat-AIS, is the only solution providing unlimited offshore coverage.
 It is currently available through various commercial satellite data providers.
 More Sat-AIS players may also develop data service provisions.

 Geostrophic currents derived from altimetry satellite is well-understood information, complementing Omni-Situ measurement.
 Altimetry data is presently collected by Sentinel-3A & B as well as Jason 2 & 3.
 Jason-CS/Sentinel 6 programme guarantees availability for the coming years.
 Information is mainly made available through Copernicus Programme on European side and NESDIS/NOAA on US side.